adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 6. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
-    - Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security)
+    - Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security) - Basic authentication only guarantees that the notification was sent by Adyen, not that it wasn't modified during transmission
-    - Generate the HMAC Key
+    - Generate the HMAC Key - By verifying the HMAC signature included in a notification, you'll confirm that the notification was sent by Adyen, and was not modified during transmission
     - See script below that allows you to easily set your environmental variables.
 Note that some IDEs will have to be restarted for environmental variables to be injected properly
     - For the URL, enter `https://ngrok.io` for now - We will need to update this webhook URL in step 10
     - Make sure the webhook is **Enabled** to send notifications